gaesa/mpv-autoload/README.md

 ## Known Limitations

-### Performance issues on calling external commands
+### Potential performance issues on calling external commands

 The `autoload.ts` script leverages the `getMimetype` function to filter all video and audio files within a directory.
 It’s important to note that this operation is not recursive.
 This is because the `mp.utils.readdir` function does not recursively return files.

 The `getMimetype` function employs the `mp.command_native` function to call an external command and obtain the precise mime type of each file.
 As this operation is performed individually for each file, it can take over 3 seconds to return results for a directory containing more than 200 files.
-(However, by using the mixed method, this task is finished within 0.4 seconds on Arch Linux if most of files are common media files)
+(However, by using the mixed method, this task is now completed within 0.04 seconds on Arch Linux if most of files are common media files or command non-media files)

-Although MPV provides the `mp.command_native_async` function for asynchronous commands, when using this single approach users may perceive a delay of approximately 1 second when there are around 200 files, prior to the commencement of media playback by mpv.
-In reality, the delay measured with `mp.get_time` is less than 0.1 second.
-The good news is that current implementation of this program will not block your MPV player, even though it currently does not utilize `mp.command_native_async`.

-#### More Info On Previous Experiments Using `mp.command_native_async`:

-`mp.register_event("start-file")` serves as the initial entry point for orchestrating the timing of the program’s execution.
-The reason for this delay remains ambiguous as mpv appears to wait for the script to complete within a single event.
-On the other hand, when `mp.register_event("file_loaded")` is used, the delay is postponed until after mpv begins media playback.
-This leads to a pause in playback and a warning message `Audio device underrun detected`, which could be disruptive for users.
+Although mpv offers the `mp.command_native_async` function for asynchronous commands, to utilize it with async/await and restrict concurrency in `mujs`, the JavaScript engine employed by mpv, I have to introduce many polyfills to make my life easier.
+This adds extra overhead introduced by async/await and significantly increases the file size.
+Consequently, even occasional usage of external commands can noticeably slow down the entire program.

 Any suggestions or contributions on how to mitigate this issue are welcome.